rewardops/rewardops-sdk-node/README.md

 ## OAuth

 The SDK dramatically simplifies OAuth.
-You only need to add your `client_id` and `client_secret` to the config and you're ready to go.
+You only need to add your `clientId` and `clientSecret` to the config and you're ready to go.
 When you make a call to the API using the SDK, the SDK will automatically use an existing valid bearer token if it has already received one.
 Otherwise, it will request one from the API and store it for later use.

 ## Sample